top of page

 Will I receive direct financial support from Vote Mama if I am endorsed?

 We prioritize financial support to our targeted states based on Vote Mama’s political strategy.
-Please reference our 2025 / 2026 political strategy above.
 Furthermore, due to campaign finance law restrictions, we are only able to consider making financial support to state and local candidates in the following states: Alabama, Arizona, Delaware, Washington, DC, Florida, Georgia, Idaho, Illinois, Iowa, Kansas, Kentucky, Louisiana, Maine, Michigan, Nebraska, New York, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Virginia, West Virginia, Wisconsin, and Wyoming.
 We are unable to provide financial support to all candidates.

 Endorsement Process

-If you’d like to receive Vote Mama’s endorsement, and you meet our 2025/2026 eligibility criteria, fill out our endorsement application HERE.
+If you’d like to receive Vote Mama’s endorsement, and you meet our endorsement criteria, fill out our endorsement application HERE.

 Once submitted, you will receive a confirmation email.
 If you do not receive a confirmation email, please try again or email us at info@votemama.org

-Mama candidates who are running for office and meet our endorsement criteria, including our targets based on level of office and state, may submit an online application to be considered for endorsement.
+Mama candidates who are running for office and meet our endorsement criteria, may submit an online application to be considered for endorsement.
 Once an application is submitted, it is reviewed by our team to confirm the candidate’s eligibility and assess the policy stances of each candidate.
-We then extend an invite to participate in a 30-minute endorsement interview with a member of Vote Mama’s political team.
+We then extend an invite to a select number of candidates to participate in a 30-minute endorsement interview with a member of Vote Mama’s political team.
 During the endorsement interview, we seek to get to know the candidate, why they are running, their campaign strategy including fundraising and voter outreach efforts, and how they are making their campaign family friendly.
 After the endorsement interview, candidates are notified if they are endorsed and next steps in the process, including submitting endorsement materials needed for a public rollout.